usefulstuffs/ASUS-TUF-GAMING-FX505GE-Hackintosh/README.md

 Install macOS 13 Ventura on ASUS TUF GAMING FX505GE

 ## Disclaimer
-This repository has the purpouse to only share my hackintosh (OpenCore) configuration.
+This repository has the purpouse to only share my hackintosh (OpenCore) configuration and maybe help you hackintosh this laptop.
 I don't guarantee it will work for you as hardware might differ.
 I WILL TAKE NO RESPONSIBILITY FOR ANY DAMAGE.
 IF YOU MESS THING UP I WILL LAUGH AT YOU!